South India: Topography

-The Western Ghats runs south along the western coast from south of the Tapti River to Kanyakumari and forms a narrow strip of land with the Arabian Sea called Konkan region.
-Anai Mudi in the Anaimalai Hills 2695 m is the highest peak in South India.
-The Eastern Ghats run parallel to the Bay of Bengal along the eastern coast and the strip of land between them forms the Coromandel region.
-They are a discontinuous range of mountains, which have been eroded and quadrisected by the four major rivers of southern India, the Godavari, Mahanadi, Krishna, and Kaveri.
-Both mountain ranges meet at the Nilgiri mountains which run in a crescent approximately along the borders of Tamil Nadu with northern Kerala and Karnataka, encompassing the Palakkad and Wayanad hills and the Sathyamangalam ranges, extending to the relatively low-lying hills of the Eastern Ghats on the western portion of the Tamil Nadu–Andhra Pradesh border, forming the Tirupati and Annamalai hills.
+The Western Ghats runs south along the western coast from south of the Tapti river to Kanyakumari and forms a narrow strip of land with the Arabian Sea, divided into Konkan and Malabar regions.
+Anaimudi in the Anaimalai Hills in the Western Ghats is the highest peak in South India at 2695 m.
+The Eastern Ghats run parallel to the eastern coast along the Bay of Bengal and the strip of land between them forms the Coromandel region.
+They are a discontinuous range of mountains, which have been eroded and quadrisected by the four major rivers of South India-Godavari, Mahanadi, Krishna, and Kaveri.
+Both the mountain ranges meet at Nilgiris, which run in a crescent approximately along the borders of Tamil Nadu with northern Kerala and Karnataka, encompassing the Palakkad and Wayanad hills and the Sathyamangalam ranges, and extending to the relatively low-lying hills of the Eastern Ghats on the western portion of the Tamil Nadu–Andhra Pradesh border, forming the Tirupati and Annamalai hills.

 The Deccan Plateau is the elevated region bound by the mountain ranges.
 The plateau rises to 100 m in the north and to more than 1 km in the south, forming a raised triangle within the downward-pointing triangle of the Indian subcontinent's coastline.
 It also slopes gently from West to East resulting in major rivers arising in the Western Ghats and flowing east into the Bay of Bengal.
 The volcanic basalt beds of the Deccan were laid down in the massive Deccan Traps eruption, which occurred towards the end of the Cretaceous period, between 67 and 66 million years ago.
-Layer after layer was formed by the volcanic activity that lasted many years and when the volcanoes became extinct, they left a region of highlands with typically vast stretches of flat areas on top like a table.
-The plateau is watered by the east-flowing Godavari, Krishna, Kaveri, Penna, Tungabhadra, Vaigai rivers and their tributaries.
+Multiple layers were formed by repeated volcanic activity that lasted many years and when the volcanoes became extinct, they left a region of highlands with typically vast stretches of flat areas on the top.
+Large lakes in the region include Vembanad, and Pulicat Lakes.

-Other prominent features include the Gulf of Mannar, the Palk Strait, which separates India from Sri Lanka; the Ten Degree Channel, which separates the Andamans from the Nicobar Islands; and the Eight Degree Channel, which separates the Laccadive and Amindivi Islands from the Minicoy Island to the south.
-Laccadive Sea is a smaller sea.
-There are coral reefs located in the Gulf of Mannar and Lakshadweep islands.
-Large lakes include Vembanad Lake and Pulicat Lake.